FD-SustainableFinance/03-TAXONOMY-RESEARCH-PAPERS/README.md

 More detail on [EU Taxonomy](https://finance.ec.europa.eu/sustainable-finance/tools-and-standards/eu-taxonomy-sustainable-activities_en) and hat the EU is doing to create an EU-wide classification system for sustainable activities is here.

-## A Taxonomy Analysis of ISSB EBA Pillar 3, SASB, EFRAG and SEC
+## A Taxonomy Analysis of ISSB, EBA Pillar 3,TCFD, SASB, EFRAG and SEC
 ### ISSB
 * The ISSB was founded by the IFRS Foundation at COP26 in Glasgow, November 2021.
 * Aims to develop standards that result in a comprehensive global baseline of sustainability disclosures focused on the needs of investors and the financial markets.